jsidrach/NetWatcher/docs/wiki/Translation.md

 * Edit it with a `.po` files editor (e.g. [POEdit](http://poedit.net)), choosing the new language for the catalog
 * Translate all the strings and save the new catalog
 * Edit `config/languages.json` adding in the array the new language (_Name => regional_code.utf8_)
-* Finally, if you want your changes reflected in the repository, submit a pull request.
+* Finally, if you want your changes reflected in the repository, submit a pull request